 CHEM 444 Directed Readings (2 or 4)

 An in-depth investigation of an advanced topic or topics in chemistry conducted through readings from the primary and secondary literature and discussion with faculty mentor.
+This course may be repeated for credit when the topic differs.
 Prerequisite: Instructor prerequisite override required.

 CHEM 494 Mentored Research (2 or 4)

 Students engage in original research in chemistry under the mentorship of a faculty member.
 Students apply and integrate knowledge from their coursework while learning both specific laboratory techniques and practical problem-solving skills.
 Discussion of proper laboratory record-keeping, responsible conduct of research, presentation of research results, and laboratory safety are also emphasized.
+This course may be repeated for credit when the topic differs.
 Prerequisite: Instructor prerequisite override required.